laravel/docs/collections.md

         ->where('balance', '>', '100')
         ->count();

-Even though the original values are all held in memory, the subsequent filters shouldn't have to store their values in memory.
-By first converting it to a `LazyCollection`, virtually no additional memory will be allocated when we filter its results.
+By converting the collection to a `LazyCollection`, though the original values are all held in memory, subsequent filters do not need to store their values in memory.
+Therefore, virtually no additional memory will be allocated when filtering the collection's results.

 <a name="method-macro"></a>
 #### `macro()` {.collection-method}